Delicate-Butterflies/Bangazon-Workforce/README.md

 ### View Employee Details (#3)
 Users may view individual employee details by clicking the 'View' button to the right of an individuals name on the employee list.
-They will then be able to see an employee's name, associated department, assigned computers,and training programs the employee has attended.
+They will then be able to view an employee's name, associated department, assigned computers, and training programs the employee has attended.

 <img width="1431" alt="employeedetailsss" src="https://user-images.githubusercontent.com/21187281/31634609-c038c576-b289-11e7-8de5-33bb84804f1a.png">

 ### Edit Employee Information (#4)
 Users may edit employee information by clicking the 'Edit' button undeneath 'Employee Details'.
-They will then be able to edit na employee's name, association with department, and assigned compute(s).
+They will then be able to edit an employee's name, association with department, and assigned computer(s).

 <img width="1436" alt="editemployeedetailsss" src="https://user-images.githubusercontent.com/21187281/31635199-8fc34888-b28b-11e7-9059-72dad277aa5e.png">